This website uses cookies to ensure you get the best experience on our website. Learn more

 Our view

-Encounter Mara camp is a simple set-up, which still feels much like a tract of wild bush where the camp has temporarily settled.
-With its new owners having an outstanding reputation, we think this very reasonably priced option, with its delightful bush-camp feel, is one of the best choices in the Maasai Mara ecosystem if you're looking for a keenly priced camp.
+Encounter Mara offers a classically simple set-up, with the camp almost hidden amidst a patch of wild bushes and trees that open out onto a well-maintained lawn and decking area overlooking a peaceful salt lick.
+With its owners having an outstanding reputation for their quality of guiding and seamless operations, we think this a very reasonably priced option and love its delightful bush-camp feel.
+We feel this is one of the best choices in the Maasai Mara ecosystem if you're looking for a keenly priced yet comfortable camp.

 Geographics